History of the firearm: 14th and 15th centuries

 Istinggar, a result of Indo-Portuguese gun-making traditions.

 A pole gun, the bedil tombak, was recorded in Java in 1413, The knowledge of making "true" firearms came after the middle of the 15th century.
 It was probably brought by Arab traders no earlier than 1460.
 Before the arrival of the Portuguese in Southeast Asia, primitive firearms in the form of the Java arquebus was already present.

 The technology further improved after the Portuguese capture of Malacca (1511).
 Starting in 1513, German, Bohemian and Turkish gun-making traditions merged.
 This resulted in the Indo-Portuguese tradition of making matchlocks.
 Indian craftsmen modified the design by introducing a short, almost pistol-like buttstock held against the cheek, not the shoulder, when aiming.
 They reduced the caliber and made the gun lighter and more balanced.
 The Portuguese, who conducted much fighting aboard ships and rivercraft, valued a more compact gun, and thus this approach became popular.
-Malay gun founders, regarded to be on the same level as German gunsmiths, quickly adapted these new firearms and birthed a new type of arquebus, the istinggar.
+Malay gun founders, regarded to be on the same level as German gunsmiths by the Portuguese, quickly adapted these new firearms and birthed a new type of arquebus, the istinggar.